dbudi/spring-mvc-archetype/README.md

 -------------------

 	http://localhost:8080/my-artifactId

+Signin using this:

+    userId : admin
+    password: admin

+or

+    userId : user
+    password : demo

 Note: No additional services are required in order to start the application.
 Mongo DB configuration is in place but it is not used in the code.